Atmoskun/randomwalkwallstreet/README.md

 3 Analyst Attention Mapping
 Using customized prompt engineering, the LLM identifies shifts in analyst attention by analyzing the analysts' questions asked during each earnings call.
 The model then summarizes changes in analysts' focus.
 (Core feature: LLM prompt engineering.)
+Here is a comprehensive and updated README.md for your project.
+This version reflects the actual features you built (Authentication, LLM Analysis with Gemini, A/B Testing) and the technical stack you used (Django, Render, PostgreSQL), referencing the specific details from your sprint documents and code.

+# Key Features

+1 Authentication & User Profiles: Secure signup and login system integrated with a production PostgreSQL database.

+2 Quarterly Trend Analysis: Users can select a specific ticker (e.g., Amazon, Microsoft) and a custom quarter range.
+The system retrieves the relevant proprietary transcripts and generates a synthesized report.

+3 LLM-Powered Insights: Uses prompt engineering to extract "Top Themes," "Turning Points," and "Analyst Concerns" from raw text.

+4 A/B Testing Framework: Includes a dedicated testing endpoint to measure user engagement with different UI variants ("Kudos" vs. "Thanks"), tracked via Google Analytics.

+5 Production-Ready Deployment: Hosted on Render with distinct staging and production environments, ensuring stability and CI/CD best practices .

 # Core Databases
 1 User Database